qwertzy-antonio-godinho/ma-lab/README.md

 3. In `lab-win7-64-vm-builder.sh` file change variable VM_WINDOWS_ISO to match the Windows ISO file amd customize VM_NAME, VM_DISK_SIZE, VM_DISK_TYPE and VM_DATA_TOOLS_ARCHIVE variables.
 Optionaly configure `autounattend.xml` and `vm-setup.ps1` file.

-4. (Optional) if required an archive with the name using in VM_DATA_TOOLS_ARCHIVE can be used as a transfer medium to make data available to the guest OS.
+4. (Optional) if required, an archive with the name set in VM_DATA_TOOLS_ARCHIVE variable can be used as a transfer medium to make data available to the guest OS.

 5. Install OS into VM by running `lab-win7-64-vm-builder.sh --build`.